stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 > In the real world we would use a more modern format that supported animation, skeletons, etc. but the OBJ is relatively simple to implement and is used in the Vulkan tutorial.

-Note there is no new Vulkan functionality introduced in this chapter.

 ---

 ## Model Loader